tsakirist/dotfiles/README.md

 # configurations

-This repository holds all the required pieces to install my packages and my configurations on a new Linux machine.
+This repository holds all the necessary files needed to install my configurations and settings on a new Linux machine.

 ## Instructions